Everything One Wanted to Know About 3d Scanning Downstream Applications For 3d Data

 What to do with a 3D model?
 Practically anything!
 Today, in this world that's increasingly digital, most industries now utilize 3D files in some fashion.
 It shows up in many different places lately.

 At this point in the process, you have your 3D model from your scanned original part.
-It has been either digitally modeled into a polygon format or reverse engineered into a CAD format, according to your needs.
+It has been either digitally modelled into a polygon format or reverse-engineered into a CAD format, according to your needs.
 But, you can do so many things with your 3D data – things you might not have even thought of yet!
 Chapter Six covers the different downstream applications for the 3D data file.

 Downstream applications fall into the followings categories:

 - Industry-specific Applications

-After your part or object has been laser scanned and modeled you now have a digital “backup” of the object.
-Scan data for archival purposes is useful for a number of industries: Aerospace/Defense, Consumer Products/Industrial Design, Architecture/Historic preservation and Museum/Fine Art.
+After your part or object has been laser scanned and modelled you now have a digital "backup" of the object.
+Scan data for archival purposes is useful for a number of industries: Aerospace/Defense, Consumer Products/Industrial Design, Architecture/Historic Preservation and Museum/Fine Art.
 At Australian Design and Drafting services, we’ve scanned many objects specifically for the purpose of creating a digital document.

 - Protect you from accidental part loss, almost like an insurance policy

 - Provide you with a working "virtual" blueprint in order to rebuild, recreate, or remanufacture

 - Give you the ability to start from a base model and create something new without having to start from scratch

 While Reverse Engineering as a process was covered in Chapter 4, it is also an application that is particularly useful in the Aerospace/Defense and Industrial Design industries.
 With a Reverse Engineered model you can make engineering and design changes of your part or object in a variety of ways or use it for specific types of analysis:

 - Add or subtract design features to the existing part or object

 - Use as a base model to design a new part or object

-Also covered as type of process, inspections are a great use for 3D data particularly for any types of manufacturing.
+Also covered as a type of process, inspections are a great use for 3D data particularly for any types of manufacturing.
 Using our advanced laser scanning and reverse engineering tools and processes, Direct Dimensions can inspect and analyze your part or object in a variety of ways: